How To Recover Deleted Photos on Android

 If you’re using a Galaxy device, simply click on Gallery.
 But, this option varies depending on the manufacturer of your phone so select ‘Photos’ or whichever option it gives you.

 If your missing photos are here, you can recover them.
 Simply tap ‘Download.’

 One of the more common issues with this method is remembering your login information.
 Each manufacturer prompts you to create an account when you first set up your phone.
 This can become an issue if you weren’t paying attention or you’ve had the phone for a long time.

 Our best advice; search your email accounts for ‘LG,’ ‘Samsung,’ ‘HTC,’ or whatever manufacturer you’re using.
-When you sign up for the service you get a confirmation email so that’ll help narrow down your username then you can simply reset your password.
+When you sign up for the service, you get a confirmation email.
+That’ll help narrow down your username.
+Then, you can simply reset your password.